saugat23/beginner-projects-python/README.md

 Every single Project initialized with UV, UV documentation here:
 [UV](https://docs.astral.sh/uv/)

-You can clone with repo, and remove the solutions and start from there, if you wish to do so:
+You can clone this repo, and remove the solutions and start from there, if you wish to do so:
 ```bash
 git clone https://github.com/saugat23/beginner-projects-python.git
 ```